blockscout/blockscout/README.md

     mix compile
     ```

-5. Start blockscout in a docker container
+5. Add env variables and start blockscout in a docker container

      > If you do not already have docker installed, you can get it here:
      >   - [Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac)